Peru: Bodies of Water

 Tablachaca Dam (Represa Tablachaca): Situated in the Ancash Region, the Tablachaca Dam is part of the Tablachaca Hydroelectric Power Plant, which harnesses water from the Santa River to generate electricity.

-Tinajones Dam (Represa Tinajones): Found in the Lambayeque Region, the Tinajones Dam is a water storage facility on the Chancay River.
-It provides water for irrigation in the fertile valleys of northern Peru.
+Tinajones Dam (Represa Tinajones): Located in the Lambayeque Region, the Tinajones Dam is a water storage facility on the Chancay River.
+It provides irrigation water in the fertile valleys of northern Peru.

 San Lorenzo Dam (Represa San Lorenzo): Located in the Piura Region, the San Lorenzo Dam is a crucial water storage project on the Chira River.
 It helps regulate the water supply for irrigation and supports agricultural activities in the region.